-- promote an inclusive and collaborative ethos in their lessons - challenge prejudice and discrimination - deal fairly and professionally with any prejudice-related incidents that may occur - plan and deliver curricula and lessons that reflect the school's principles, for example, in providing materials that give positive images in terms of race, gender and disability - maintain the highest expectations of success for all children - support different groups of children in their class through differentiated planning and teaching, especially those who may (sometimes temporarily) find aspects of academic learning difficult - keep up-to-date with equalities legislation relevant to their work.
+- Promote an inclusive and collaborative ethos in their lessons or workplace. - Proactively challenge prejudice and discrimination . - Deal fairly and professionally with any prejudice-related incidents that may occur - Plan and deliver a curriculam and lessons that reflect the school's principles, for example, in providing materials that give positive images in terms of race, gender and disability. - Maintain the highest expectations of success for all children and colleagues. - Support different groups of children through differentiated planning and teaching, especially those who may (sometimes temporarily) find aspects of academic learning difficult. - Keep up-to-date with equality and diversity legislation relevant to their work.